ArwynFr/dotnet-integration-testing/.github/USAGE.md

 be used to prevent write operations to change the contents of the database.
 Obviously requires a database engine that supports transactions.
+The DbContext instance of this strategy is singleton.
+This means that in the test code, the `Database` property is the same instance as the one in the tested application.

 #### `IDatabaseTestStrategy<TContext>.DatabasePerTest`